Herero and Nama genocide: Link between the Herero genocide and the Holocaust

-The Herero genocide has commanded the attention of historians who study complex issues of continuity between the Herero genocide and The Holocaust.
+The Herero genocide has commanded the attention of historians who study complex issues of continuity between the Herero genocide and the Holocaust.
 It is argued that the Herero genocide set a precedent in Imperial Germany that would later be followed by Nazi Germany's establishment of death camps.

 According to Benjamin Madley, the German experience in South West Africa was a crucial precursor to Nazi colonialism and genocide.
 He argues that personal connections, literature, and public debates served as conduits for communicating colonialist and genocidal ideas and methods from the colony to Germany.
-Tony Barta, an honorary research associate at La Trobe University, argues that the Herero genocide was an inspiration for Hitler in his war against the Jews, Slavs, Romani, and others who he described as "non-Aryans".
+Tony Barta, an honorary research associate at La Trobe University, argues that the Herero genocide was an inspiration for Hitler in his war against the Jews, Slavs, Romani, and others whom he described as "non-Aryans".

 According to Clarence Lusane, Eugen Fischer's medical experiments can be seen as a testing ground for medical procedures which were later followed during the Nazi Holocaust.
 Fischer later became chancellor of the University of Berlin, where he taught medicine to Nazi physicians.
-Otmar Freiherr von Verschuer was a student of Fischer, Verschuer himself had a prominent pupil, Josef Mengele.
+Otmar Freiherr von Verschuer was a student of Fischer, and Verschuer himself had a prominent pupil, Josef Mengele.
 Franz Ritter von Epp, who was later responsible for the liquidation of virtually all Bavarian Jews and Roma as governor of Bavaria, took part in the Herero and Nama genocide as well.
+Historians Robert Gerwarth and Stephan Malinowski have criticized this claim, asserting that Von Epp exercised no influence in Nazi extermination policies.